greenbone/gvm-tools/docs/scripting.rst

 See :command:`start_task` command for all `details
 <https://docs.greenbone.net/API/OMP/omp.html#command_start_task>`__.

-Now the task is running.
-The response returned the UUID of the report which will contain the results of the scan.
-The current status of the task can be displayed with the following command:
+→ The task is running.
+The response returns the UUID of the report which will contain the results of the scan.

+4. Display the current status of the task:

 .. code-block:: shell